ciaranmcnulty/mathiasverraes.github.com/_posts/2014-12-29-how-much-testing-is-too-much.markdown

 Coincidentally, I give the same advice when it comes to software design and modelling.
 There will always be bystanders, telling you that your solution is over-designed, especially if they don't have intimate knowledge of the problem domain or the non-functional requirements.
 They may be right, but they have no way of knowing that -- an neither do you.
 [Software design has a slow feedback cycle](/2014/10/software-design-is-just-theory/).
 Over-design just a little, get a feel for it, evaluate, and back down.
 That last bit is important: **if you don't refactor when gaining deeper insight, you're simply creating technical debt**.
 It's at the other end of the spectrum now, where the grass is slightly greener, but an over-designed model is technical debt nonetheless.

+(Update, Dec 30, 2014, based on a comment:)

+## When to delete tests?

+Tests become a problem when:

+- they are slow;
+- they need to be changed all the time;
+- they break often;
+- they are hard to read;
+- ... or they bother you in some other way.

+When any of those occur, the tests need to be inspected.
+Now is the time to decide whether you want to refactor the test itself, or refactor the code under test, or, in some cases, remove the tests.
+Low-value tests are usually harmless.
+There's no urgent need to decide upfront whether they need to be deleted.
+Trust your instinct, or in this case, your annoyance level.